dbis-ilm/piglet/README.md

 ```

 Note that building the compiler requires the most recent Spark jars, but they will be downloaded by sbt automatically.
+A similar library called `flinklib`is availablefor Flink.
+You can choose the backend which is supported by the Pig compiler
+with an parameter for sbt: `-Dbackend=spark` or `-Dbackend=flink`.

 We provide a simple wrapper script for processing Pig scripts.
 Just call it with